Del Rio Jury Instructions

 - The following is a guideline for courtroom decorum which jurors are asked to observe:

-- Rise when addressing or being addressed by the Judge and always begin your answer to a question by stating your name and juror number.
+- Rise when addressing or being addressed by the Judge and always begin your answer to a question by stating your juror number.

 - No tobacco in any form at any time,